-Every forensic psychologist occasionally has to appear in court.
-When this happens, (s)he is faced with two basic problems: firstly, (s)he has to apply psychological knowledge in a legal context and, secondly, (s)he has to inform legal professionals such as lawyers and judges (who lack a thorough expertise in psychology) about the case at hand.

-During this course, the following subjects are covered: the differences between judicial and psychological knowledge and ways of reasoning; the practical and ethical aspects of serving as expert witness; and training on how to serve as an expert witness and to write an expert witness report, as well as how to evade common misconceptions and complications.
+Every forensic psychologist occasionally must appear in court.
+When this happens, (s)he is faced with two basic problems: firstly, (s)he must apply psychological knowledge in a legal context and, secondly, (s)he must inform legal professionals such as lawyers and judges (who lack expertise in psychology) about the case at hand.
+In addition to this, (s)he has to avoid confusing the therapeutic role and the forensic role, which may serve conflicting goals.
+During this course, the following subjects are covered: the differences between judicial and psychological knowledge and ways of reasoning, the practical and ethical aspects of serving as an expert witness in legal cases, training on how to serve as an expert witness and to write an expert witness report, as well as how to avoid common misconceptions and complications.